 In addition to traditional academic and continuing studies programming, Stockton has invested heavily in civic learning and community engagement activities.
 The Stockton Center for Community Engagement (SCCE) developed, and still manages, three after school homework completion programs in Atlantic City, utilizing 168 Stockton volunteers and serving 300 Atlantic City students annually.
 The homework completion program is a collaboration between SCCE, the Atlantic City Police Department (ACPD), and the Atlantic City Housing Authority and Urban Development Agency.
 SCCE also manages the University’s Campus Kitchens Project, which addresses food insecurity among low-income Atlantic County residents; over 200 people annually are served and it draws 300 student volunteers from Stockton University and Atlantic City High School.
 This project is jointly sponsored by the SCCE and the Atlantic City High School.
 Additional examples of SCCE outreach initiatives include; naturalization classes, English language classes, and social sessions with older adults living in Atlantic City’s subsidized housing all of which are in partnership with community and governmental organizations.

 Stockton’s economic impact takes a variety of forms, the first of which is investment in land and fixed assets.
-Stockton’s main Galloway campus sits on nearly 2,000 acres within the Pinelands National Preserve.
-The Atlantic City campus is comprised of just over 6 acres in the heart of the historic Chelsea Neighborhood, with additional holdings in the Carnegie Center, Noyes Arts Garage, and Dante Hall Theatre.
-With nearly $200 million invested in over 300,000 SF of facilities and services in Atlantic City since 2001, Stockton is fully committed to the city for decades to come.
+Stockton’s main Galloway campus sits on nearly 1,600 acres within the Pinelands National Preserve.
+The Atlantic City campus is comprised of just over 6 acres in the heart of the historic Chelsea Neighborhood, just steps from the beach and Atlantic Ocean, with additional holdings in the Carnegie Center, Noyes Arts Garage, and Dante Hall Theatre.
+With nearly $200 million invested in over 300,000 SF of facilities and services in Atlantic City since 2001, Stockton is fully committed to this shore town for decades to come.

 The University’s economic impact can also be measured in direct and indirect employment, as well as expenditures for goods and services.
 According to its most recent economic impact study, the University had more than $442 million in economic impact, with 2,800 people employed by Stockton and an additional 3,000 indirect jobs attributed to the University.
 On and off-campus student expenditures totaled approximately $18.2 million and $25.3 million respectively for a total of just under $43.5 million.
 Stockton’s recent capital construction projects also represent sizeable investments, including the Atlantic City campus [$178 million] and the Galloway campus [$53.3] million.4 In FY16 the University spent an additional $38.4 million for the purchase of goods and services.